-(5) As of the date of this prospectus, the subsidiaries incorporated in Hong Kong of Tiger Technology Corporation Limited were in the process of dissolution, which therefore were omitted here.
+(5) The subsidiaries incorporated in Hong Kong of Tiger Technology Corporation Limited are in the process of dissolution, which therefore were omitted here.

 Contractual Arrangements with the VIEs and Their Respective Shareholders

 We use contractual arrangements to control our VIEs due to restrictions or prohibitions on foreign ownership of Internet technology services and other related businesses in China.
 Although as early in 2021, the restrictions on the controlling stake of Internet technology service companies will be revoked, according to the Negative List (as defined elsewhere in this prospectus) that took effect on July 28, 2018, foreign investments in this business are still restricted by other qualifications and requirements under relevant regulations in China.